 Home

-I am Professor of Comparative Austrian Politics in the Department of Political Science at the University of Salzburg, which I have chaired since 2009.
-Previously, I was a faculty member of the University of Pittsburgh (1994-2009) where I have remained an affiliate of the Center of European Studies.
+I am Professor of Comparative Austrian Politics in the Department of Political Science at the University of Salzburg, which I also chaired from 2009 to 2024.
+Previously, I was a faculty member of the University of Pittsburgh (1994-2009), where I have remained an affiliate of the Center of European Studies.
 I received my PhD from Michigan State University and my MA from Virginia Tech (you find the link to my university page here and a Pdf of my professional CV here.)

 My Research

-My main research interests are centered on comparative populism, Euroscepticism, political parties, the radical right and democracy.
-My research has appeared in journals such as The Journal of Common Market Studies, Political Studies, The European Journal of Political Research, Party Politics, West European Politics, and Democratization among many others.
-In 2018 I co-edited a special issue of Comparative European Politics on the territorial dimension in party-based populism.
-My book publications in English include The People and the Nation: Populism and Ethno-Territorial Politics in Europe (Routledge 2019), Political Populism: Handbook of Concepts, Questions and Strategies of Research (Nomos 2021), and Understanding Populist Organization: The West European Radical Right (Palgrave, 2016).
+My main research interests are centered on comparative populism, political parties, the radical right, and democracy.
+My research has appeared in journals such as The Journal of Common Market Studies, Political Studies, The European Journal of Political Research, Party Politics, West European Politics, and Democratization among others.
+My book publications in English include Understanding Populist Organization: The West European Radical Right (Palgrave 2016), The People and the Nation: Populism and Ethno-Territorial Politics in Europe (Routledge 2019), Political Populism: Handbook of Concepts, Questions and Strategies of Research (Nomos 2021), and, most recently, Politicizing Islam in Austria: The Far-Right Impact in the Twenty-First Century (Rutgers‘ University Press 2024).

 Teaching & Third Mission